 Palm Springs is a desert resort town surrounded by four mountain ranges in the Sonoran Desert.
-The resort city is popular for weekend getaways because it is only a three-hour drive from San Diego and a two-hour drive from Los Angeles.

 The city, along with several neighbouring communities collectively referred to as the Coachella Valley, is a popular winter destination known for its mid-century modern architecture, abundance of championship golf courses, mild climate, and friendly atmosphere.